-- Any substance listed in Article XIII, Wellfield Protection, Appendix A, of Chapter 27 of the Broward County Code of Ordinances (once at Municipal Code Web Site, select Chapter 27 to show all Articles.
+- Any substance listed in Chapter 27, Article XIII, Wellfield Protection, Appendix A, Broward County Code of Ordinances (once at Municipal Code Web Site, select Chapter 27 to show all Articles.
 Click on Article XIII).

 - Any petroleum product or any material or substance containing discarded petroleum products.